ZeroStride/zerostride.github.io/_posts/2011-03-18-psychic-hotlines-are-evil.md

 Don’t want to believe me?
 Watch Warren Spector’s PAX 2010 keynote:

-> “We spent 20 years trying to convince the public how amazing games are, and we’ve won. …we have to get past not wanting to let more people in the club.”
+> “We spent 20 years trying to convince the public how amazing games are, and we’ve won. ...we have to get past not wanting to let more people in the club.”

 # Psychic Hot-lines Are Evil